kumiori/paper_JOSS/paper.md

 [@gaia] by students and experts alike.

-## Test case

-Problem Overview:

-You're simulating a one-dimensional bar under traction.
-The focus is on the stability of the solution at each timestep.
-Solved Problems:

-Equilibrium: Solve for the solution that satisfies first-order criticality conditions.
-Bifurcation: Examine the uniqueness of the current evolution.
-Stability: Conclude on the stability of the current state.
-Numerical Methods:

-You're solving a variational inequality and two eigen-variational problems as functions of the loading parameter (kinematic parameter) denoted as
-�
-t.
-Comparison Metrics:

-Critical load at which the evolution path admits bifurcations.
-First modes of bifurcation.
-Critical load at which the current solution loses stability.
-First mode of instability.
-Comparison Targets:

-You intend to compare these aspects numerically, presumably against analytical or expected values.

 # Science:

 How to model and understand the competition (for observability) of continuous incremental transitions and rare, discontinuous events?
-Despite the axiom "Natura non facit saltus", fracture processes are a paradigmatic occurrence of both smooth, controlled, incremental _________ as well as commonplace for abrupt transitions, shocks, brutal propagations.
-We take problem from the perspective of an evolution law to fully exploit its mathematical structure.

 It lets you express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers.

 The numerical implementation and computation of an evolution (P(0), given below).